 |PvP + GSF||Operations|

 The key to upgrading your gear, as it was in 6.0, is still your Item Rating.
-Your Item Rating will determine the gear that drops from Bosses and Requisition Caches.
+Your Item Rating will determine the gear that drops from Bosses, Caches and Requisition Caches.
 You can see your overall Item Rating by going to your Character Sheet -> Gear Tab.

 Where Item Rating differs, however, in 7.0 from 6.0 is that your overall Item Rating is less important.
 What is more important is the Item Rating on individual gear pieces.
 Item Rating on individual pieces will determine the drops that you get from caches and content.
 You will never get a drop from a boss or a cache that is below the item rating of the gear slot it is for.
-You can, however, get sidegrades from bosses (and some daily caches*).
-A Requisition Cache will always drop an upgrade for the piece with the lowest Item Rating.
+You can, however, get sidegrades from boss drops as well as from caches from Daily and Heroic Weeklies.
+Requisition Caches from select weeklies, however, will always drop an upgrade for the piece with the lowest Item Rating.

 The following table demonstrates the item levels you can get from various content (click on it to enlarge).
 Where the colour ends for each content type (row) is the max item Level you can get from that content.
-For example, if you were to do a SM Operation and you’re full 324 Item Rating, you would still only get drops that are 322.
+For example, if you were to do the SM R-4 Operation and you’re full 334 Item Rating, you would still only get drops that are 330.

 All gear is given a name based on the class you obtained the item on.
 The class named gear can be mixed and matched on a character.
 So in other words, it is not locked to a specific class.
 For example, you can wear a Pummeler Item (Warrior/Knight DPS) on an Agent class.

 This means that you can gear based on the roles you play rather than getting gear for each class you play.
-The only difference between each class is going to be the Set Bonuses in the Implants.
+The only difference between each class is going to be the Set Bonus Implants.

-The exception to this is Implants with Set Bonus on them.
-They are locked to Base Class.
-Eg. a Mercenary can wear an Implant Set Bonus for a Vanguard since they are both the same base class.
+Set Bonus Implants are locked to Base Class.
+Eg. a Mercenary can purchase and even wear an Implant Set Bonus for a Vanguard since they are both the same base class.

 |Gear Name||Empire||Republic||Class Role|